jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 To find out the version of MDAC that you are currently running, you can download an application from the Microsoft website called the Component Checker Tool.
 Review the following Microsoft Knowledge Base article for more information: http://support.microsoft.com/kb/301202

 #### Microsoft Windows Powershell 3.0 or above
-Microsoft Windows Powershell 3.0 or above is required to [access Spotlight from the command line][enterprise_connect_commandline].
+Microsoft Windows Powershell 3.0 or above is required to [access Spotlight from the command line][enterprise_commandline_summary].

 {% include note.html content="Microsoft Windows Server 2008 requires Microsoft Windows Powershell 3.0 or above to install." %}